Get Ready for a Fresh Coat: Preparing Your Business for a Painting Overhaul While Minimizing Disruption

 Check the Product Specs

-The number of coats needed and time required for drying will depend on the specific paint product you’ve chosen.
-Check the manufacturer’s recommendations on the can or technical data sheet for exact guidelines.
-Most latex or acrylic paints require 2-3 coats, drying for at least 2-4 hours between coats.
-Oil-based paints typically need longer, up to 24 hours.
-Make sure you understand if drying times refer to “touch dry” or “recoat” ready.
-Touch dry means the surface feels dry to the touch but isn’t ready for another coat of paint.
+Drying times vary depending on the paint.
+Always check the manufacturer’s recommendations on the can or data sheet.
+Most latex and acrylic paints need 2–3 coats with at least 2–4 hours of drying time between each.
+Oil-based paints require longer, often up to 24 hours.
+Note whether the label says “touch dry” or “recoat ready”—they aren’t the same.
+Touch dry means the paint feels dry but isn’t ready for another coat.

 Plan Your Painting Schedule